-The word temporary is always paired with Refugee Camps.
-However, is this pairing actually correct when the stay in refugee camps can go up on average in protracted situations to almost 17 years?!
-The longer people spend time in camps the more forgotten they become...
+For years and years, the word temporary has been paired with Refugee Camps.
+However, how correct is this pairing when the average stay in refugee camps in protracted situations can go up on average to almost 17 years?!

 I decided to use this statistic to create the space of the exhibition, to put the visitor in perspective of space.
 I used tape on the floor to highlight the size, and wrote on it "You are standing on a 3.5 square meters the same amount of covered living area allocated in refugee camps to one person"

 The second statistic I based my design on is : Every minute 20 people get displaced around the world.